 For more information on park alerts visit this page: Alerts Page From the Department of Parks & Wildlife.

 Is it Safe in Karijini National Park?

 When you visit Karijini National Park, one of the biggest attractions is the rugged natural environment of vertical plunging rock walls and icy cold pristine swimming holes.
 Tourists love that Karijini hasn’t been built up or changed too much for visitors to experience it.

 However, like any untouched paradise, visiting Karijini comes with risks and it is best you’re aware of them so you can have preparations in place.

-Risks shouldn’t stop tourists visiting a once in a lifetime destination, if we didn’t travel due to fear we would never leave the house.
+Risks shouldn’t stop tourists visiting a once-in-a-lifetime destination, if we didn’t travel due to fear we would never leave the house.
 In any natural environment, exploring comes with some level of risk.
 As long as you respect that, you will be much better off and much safer, than if you disregard it completely.

 Being aware and taking precautions for your visit will set you up to have an excellent time without the added problem of not being prepared in an emergency.
 Most tourists visit and don’t have any problems, for example, we visited for 4 days and didn’t encounter any problems.

-However, there are some serious and unfortunate accidents which have occurred in Karijini National Park.
+However, there are some serious and unfortunate accidents that have occurred in Karijini National Park.
 We are going to elaborate on the risks below, and some precautions you can put in place to avoid them.